 We know we can’t achieve our ambitious goals without the help of partners from the private sector.
-Since 2007, 17 of New York City’s leading universities, the 11 largest hospital organizations, 11 global companies, and 18 residential management firms have accepted the NYC Carbon Challenge, pledging to voluntarily reduce their building-based emissions by 30 percent or more in just ten years.
+Since 2007, 17 of New York City’s leading universities, the 11 largest hospital organizations, 12 global companies, 19 residential management firms, and 19 hotels have accepted the NYC Carbon Challenge, pledging to voluntarily reduce their building-based emissions by 30 percent or more over the course of ten years.
 In addition, 40 Broadway theatres are engaged in a range of sustainability projects through the Broadway Green Alliance.

 The Carbon Challenge works by inspiring a high-level commitment within organizations, creating a platform for the exchange of information and ideas, and providing simple tools to track progress along the way.
 As they explore new ideas and opportunities to meet the Challenge goal, participants will also reveal effective strategies for energy efficiency that can be scaled up across New York City and beyond.